 The pioneer translation initiation complex is functionally distinct from but structurally overlaps with the steady-state translation initiation complex.

-Half of the research in my lab focuses on NMD, which likely evolved to safeguard cells from potentially deleterious proteins produced as a consequence of routine mistakes in gene expression.
+Half of the research in the Maquat lab focuses on NMD, which likely evolved to safeguard cells from potentially deleterious proteins produced as a consequence of routine mistakes in gene expression.
 In mammalian cells, these mistakes include inaccuracies in transcription initiation or pre-mRNA splicing, and ineffective somatic DNA rearrangements of the type that characterize the immunoglobulin and T-cell receptor genes.
 These mistakes often result in mRNAs having reading frames upstream of the usual reading frame, frameshift mutations that generate nonsense codons, or nonsense mutations.
-NMD also down-regulates a number of naturally occurring transcripts, including some selenoprotein mRNAs and alternatively spliced RNAs.
+NMD also down-regulates a number of naturally occurring transcripts in mechanisms that maintain cellular homeostasis, including some selenoprotein mRNAs and alternatively spliced transcripts.

 Recently, we tracked single mRNA molecules within cells in collaboration with Rob Singer's lab to verify that NMD indeed occurs on the cytoplasmic side of the nuclear envelope, with a half-life of less than one minute once the mRNA is in the cytoplasm.
 We have also characterized how newly synthesized mRNAs are remodeled during the pioneer round of translation and during the process of mRNA decay.